MohaimenH/hashnode-blog/ckedcrgg501g8tds1g68wcb7c.md

 ## Hello World!

-No other way that is better to start with than a Hello World, as a programmer!
+As a programmer, there is no other way that is better to start with, than a Hello World!